An asymptotic hyperbolic-elliptic model for flexural-seismic metasurfaces: Statement of the problem

 \subsection{Asymptotic Formulation for Rayleigh Waves}

-We consider a Rayleigh-like wave propagating only in the positive $x_1$ direction and so, for simplicity, there is no variation in the $x_2$ direction.
-This leads to a simplification of the governing equations of elasticity and subsequently a simplification to the asymptotic model, for which the full 3-dimensional model is given in~\cite{kaplunov2017asymptotic}.
+Considering only waves propagating in the positive $x_1$ direction leads to a simplification of the governing equations of elasticity and subsequently a simplification to the asymptotic model, for which the full 3-dimensional model is given in~\cite{kaplunov2017asymptotic}.